xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/port/tg/statistics/rx.rst

 -----------------------
 Obtains statistics concerning the latency experienced by the packets with a particular test payload id received on a port.
-The values are adjusted by the port-level P_LATENCYOFFSET value.
+The values are adjusted by the port-level :class:`~xoa_driver.internals.commands.p_commands.P_LATENCYOFFSET`` value.
 A special value of -1 is returned if latency numbers are not applicable.
 Latency is only meaningful when the clocks of the transmitter and receiver are synchronized.
 This requires the two ports to be on the same test module, and it requires knowledge of the global test environment to ensure that packets are in fact routed between these ports.

-Corresponding CLI command: ``PR_TPLDLATENCY``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.pr_commands.PR_TPLDLATENCY`

 .. code-block:: python